-For all other sections of the above corridors, the rules described in this Book 4 apply.
+Some of these pilots follow the rules and terms described and defined in Annex 4 of the Framework for Capacity Allocation.
+For all other lines of the above corridors, the rules described in this Section 4 apply.

-This document is revised every year and it is updated before the start of the yearly allocation process for PaPs.
+This document is revised and updated every year before the start of the yearly allocation process for PaPs.
 Changes in the legal basis of this document (e.g. changes in EU regulations, Framework for Capacity Allocation or national regulations) will be implemented with each revision.

-Any changes during the running allocation process will be communicated directly to the applicants through publication on Alpine-Western Balkan Corridor's website.
+Any changes during the running allocation process will be communicated directly to the applicants through publication on the Corridor's website.